-Exactly 200 years ago, on June 25th, 1818, the poet Lord Byron, Alexander Scott and the Chevalier Angelo Mengaldo, took part in a celebrated swimming race in Venice.
+Exactly 200 years ago, on June 25th, 1818, Lord Byron, Alexander Scott and Angelo Mengaldo took part in a celebrated swimming race in Venice.

 Byron, who had moved to Venice in 1816, was not only a great poet, he was also a very accomplished long-distance swimmer; in 1810 he had become the first known man to swim the Hellespont.
 Byron had a club foot, which was a handicap on land, but not in the water.